 A Special Date in Vancouver

 The Vancouver Canucks have made it to three Stanley Cup Finals in their franchise history.
 Two of those three trips were booked on this date.
-On May 24, 1994, they beat the Toronto Maple Leafs 4-3, in double-overtime, if Game 5 of the Western Conference Final.
-The Maple Leafs held a 3-0 lead after 20 minutes, but the Canucks stormed back to tied the game.
+On May 24, 1994, they beat the Toronto Maple Leafs 4-3, in double-overtime, in Game 5 of the Western Conference Final.
+The Maple Leafs held a 3-0 lead after 20 minutes, but the Canucks stormed back to tie the game.
 Greg Adams scored 14 seconds into the second overtime to send the Canucks back to the Stanley Cup Final for the first time since 1982.

 They would not return to the championship series again until May 24, 2011, and they did it again with another double-overtime victory.
-This time, they knocked off the San Jose Sharks, in Game 5 of the Western Conference Final.
+This time, they knocked off the San Jose Sharks in Game 5 of the Western Conference Final.
 After Ryan Kesler tied the game with 13.2 seconds left in regulation, defenseman Kevin Bieksa won the game off a crazy bounce off the glass, 10 minutes into the second overtime.

-A Pair of Playoff Penguins Wins
+A Pair of Pittsburgh Penguins Playoff Wins

-Three years later, the Penguins beat the Tampa Bay Lightning 5-2, in Game 6 of the Eastern Conference Final.
-The win forces a seventh and final game back in Pittsburgh, which the Penguins eventually won.
+Three years later, the Penguins beat the Tampa Bay Lightning 5-2 in Game 6 of the Eastern Conference Final.
+The win forced a seventh and final game back in Pittsburgh, which the Penguins eventually won.
 The Penguins took a 3-0 lead into the final frame before Brian Boyle made things interesting with a pair of early third-period goals.
 Brian Rust and Nick Bonino added insurance goals in the final two minutes of play.

 Odds & Ends

-On May 24, 1966, Montreal Canadiens defenseman Jacques Laperriere was named the winner of the Norris Trophy, as the league’s best defenseman in the 1965-66 season.
-This was the one and only Norris Trophy won by Laperriere won in his Hall of Fame career.
+On May 24, 1966, Montreal Canadiens defenseman Jacques Laperriere was named the winner of the Norris Trophy as the league’s best defenseman in the 1965-66 season.
+This was the one, and only Norris Trophy won by Laperriere won in his Hall of Fame career.
 He is one of six Canadiens’ defenders to win the prestigious award.

-Mike Keenan received his first NHL coaching job, on May 24, 1984, when he was named the new head coach of the Flyers, replacing Bob McCammon.
+Mike Keenan received his first NHL coaching job on May 24, 1984, when he was named the new head coach of the Flyers, replacing Bob McCammon.

-Roy recorded his third shutout of the 1997 playoffs, and the 11th of his career, as the Colorado Avalanche beat the Detroit Red Wings 6-0, on May 24, 1997, in Game 5 of the Western Conference Semifinals.
+Roy recorded his third shutout of the 1997 playoffs and the 11th of his career, as the Colorado Avalanche beat the Detroit Red Wings 6-0 on May 24, 1997, in Game 5 of the Western Conference Semifinals.
 Valeri Kamensky picked up four assists in the blowout victory.

 On that same date, the Maple Leafs fired general manager Cliff Fletcher.
 He was replaced two months later by Canadiens Hall of Fame goaltender Ken Dryden.